|A BIT MORE ABOUT BANGKOK

 Getting to and from BKK airport

 If you’re heading into Bangkok there are two trains: the Express Line takes you to Makkasan or Phaya Thai station in less than 20 minutes for 90 baht and runs twice an hour, or the City Line will get you to Phaya Thai station for 35 baht in about 25 minutes and runs every 15 minutes.
-Taxis are also reasonably cheap if you’re wanting to get to your hotel door – 250-400 baht to the city – but stick with the legitimate taxi companies through the airport taxi desk if you don’t want to get scammed.
+Taxis are also reasonably cheap if you’re wanting to get to your hotel door – 250-400 baht to the city – but stick with the legitimate taxi companies through the airport taxi desk.

 We have a huge range of accommodation options in Thailand to choose from, including several Bangkok free night deals at our favourite properties.